Oakton Coins & Collectibles buys stamp collections.

 Are the stamps mint or used?
 Are they attached to an envelope?
 If they are, leave them attached!

 Mint (not canceled) stamps are those which have not been postmarked.
 Cancelled stamps are used stamps that have gone through the mail and bear a cancellation mark.
 Envelopes (or covers as they are called in philately) can have value as postal history in addition to the value of the stamp(s) attached to them.
-Historical value considers the writer or recipient, the place of origin or destination, the date the cover was mailed.
-They can also bear a design (cachet) or be a “First Day Cover” – one which is issued to coincide with the first-day-of-issue of a specific stamp, and carries that stamp on it.
+Historical value considers the writer or recipient, the place of origin or destination, and the date the cover was mailed.
+They can also bear a design (cachet) or be a “First Day Cover”–one which is issued to coincide with a specific stamp’s first day of issue and carries that stamp on it.

-Are the stamps singles, pairs, blocks or sheets or are they a complete unit (set) as issued – a series starting with a low value, with each following a stamp increasing in value to a final high (i.e., 1 cent, 5 cents, 8 cents…25 cents…$5)?
+Are the stamps singles, pairs, blocks, or sheets?
+Or are they a complete unit (set) as issued–a series starting with a low value, with each following stamp increasing in value to a final high (i.e., 1 cent, 5 cents, 8 cents…25 cents…$5)?
 If they are larger multiples, do not detach or separate them, as stamps often have greater value as multiples.

-The importance of condition cannot be emphasized enough.
-The tiniest tear, the most minute thin spot, the faintest crease, or the smallest stain can reduce a stamp to a fraction of the value it would have in perfect condition.
+We cannot emphasize the importance of condition enough.
+The tiniest tear, the most minute thin spot, the faintest crease, or the smallest stain can reduce a stamp to a fraction of the value it would have had in perfect condition.

 What determines the value of a stamp collection?